 Alternatives to the Nissan Pulsar

 Obvious rivals are the Vauxhall Astra, Ford Focus and Volkswagen Golf.
 All are capable, but you’ll get more for your money with the Ford or Vauxhall because the Golf’s prices are higher.
-Or you could opt for a SEAT Leon, which looks sharp despite being six years old.
+Or you could opt for a SEAT Leon, which looks sharp despite being introduced in 2013.